Senior Resources » 10 Thrifty Tips for Entertaining Your Grandkids on a Budget

 Grandmother out on a walk and picking flowers with her grandkids.

-The best things in life are free, and we happen to feel that nature and quality time with loved ones fall into that category!
+The best things in life are free, and nature and quality time with loved ones definitely fall into that category!
 The best way to combine those two things?
 Take a walk with your grandkids!
-You’ll be getting good exercise, and you can enjoy the sort of scenic views that money can’t buy.
+You’ll be getting good exercise and enjoying the sort of scenic views that money can’t buy.

 7. Baking.

-There’s nothing quite like homemade chocolate chip cookies, and we’re sure your grandchildren agree!
+There’s nothing quite like homemade chocolate chip cookies, and I’m sure your grandchildren agree!
 The next time you decide to do a little baking, why not involve your grandkids in the process?
-Chances are, they’ll enjoy helping, and you’ll be grateful for the assistance.
-Plus, this is yet another excellent way to spend time together without breaking the bank.
+Chances are, they’ll enjoy helping, and you’ll be grateful for the help.
+Plus, this is yet another excellent way to spend time together without breaking the bank!

 8. Have a movie night.